andreykobal/saga-multiverse-hackathon/README.md

 ### GameItem.sol

-The `GameItem.sol` contract is responsible for managing the 721 non-fungible token (NFT) avatars in Diamond Quest Adventure.
+The `GameItem.sol` contract is responsible for managing the 721 non-fungible token (NFT) avatars in Retrocity.
 Players can purchase avatars and own them using this contract.

 Important code snippets from `GameItem.sol`: